-1).
-Write effectively about theories, concepts, and current research pertaining to psychology.

-2).
-Be able to orally communicate ideas and analyze research utilizing presentations and group discussions.

-3).
-Understand the scientific method by being able to demonstrate and present what they have learned in a cohesive group presentation about the Scientific Method as it pertains to conducting research and answering questions in psychology.

-4).
-Effectively engage in current Psychological research in and outside of the course.

-5).
-Critically interpret empirical and statistical analysis in psychological research.
+- 1).
+Write effectively about theories, concepts, and current research pertaining to developmental psychology. - 2).
+Understand the scientific method by being able to demonstrate and present what they have learned in a cohesive group presentation. - 3).
+Be able to orally communicate ideas and analyze research utilizing presentations and group discussions. - 4).
+Effectively engage in current Psychological research in and outside of the course. - 5).
+Critically interpret empirical and statistical analysis in psychological research. - 6).
+Understand how individuals change as they encounter the different developmental milestones in human development. - 7).
+Understand how individuals differ due to cultural differences.

-6).
-Understand and explain how human behavior affects the social welfare of others by understanding its cultural implications.